-Funding & Execution Road Map for Remaining Item Proponents
+Figure I-2-2. is an example of a J-Sheet with tracked changes into the next fiscal year.
+As per OMB and OASA(CW), every change must be marked as a track change.
+Each column needs to have the changes shown.
+Do not add a column to the right and delete the column to the left.

+Changes to authorization need to be cleared through the Office of Counsel during the fiscal year prior to the J-Sheets being marked up with changes.
+All changes must be cleared before they are uploaded in the OMB MAX system.

+Changes to descriptions of work / what is done with the funds, can be made but they should be limited in scope and judicious in nature.
+Generally, "good-to-glad" changes, re-writing text from previous cleared versions is highly discouraged.

+All J-Sheets that are being marked up with changes are to be ONLY done with the prior fiscal year published J-Sheet.
+Exceptions to this is if the program/project was not budgeted in the prior year - then the last published version is to be used.
+For example, Project XYZ was not budgeted in FY22 and the last budgeted fiscal year was FY20 - then the FY20 J-Sheet will be marked with tracked changes as per directed above.
+Changes to Version 1 of the J-Sheet should be limited to updating the financial information, work accomplished, work scheduled, and other information that requires revision.
+Editorial changes should be by exception only.
+Narrative language that has previously been removed/excluded/struck/deleted from the J-Sheet by ASA(CW) or OMB should not be included in the FY 2021 J-Sheet.
-- Ensure entry of work package data for budget - Participate in line item reviews for budget - Develop and espouse within-USACE budget recommendations - Prepare justification materials - Defend HQUSACE recommendations to higher authority - Ensure that work package data are updated to reflect budget decisions - "Parent" and multi-EROC Remaining Item) Prepare allocation plan based on budget - Participate in budget defense, QFRs, etc. - Ensure that work package data are updated for allocation strategy consideration (August)

-• "Parent," budgeted "funding pot," or multi-EROC Remaining Item) Update allocation plan based on lesser of House or Senate amount, and authorize executing EROCs to execute planned work during CR (September)

-• "Parent," budgeted "funding pot," or multi-EROC Remaining Item) Based on Conference, update CW-IFD, update allocation plan, prepare WAD table, and authorize executing EROCs to execute planned work pending apportionment

-• For the allocation strategy, espouse Remaining Item to Remaining Item Integrator and Business Line Manager / Funding Pot owner

-• Ensure that CW-IFD work package data on "allocation from funding pot," EROC, etc. are updated to reflect allocation strategy decisions

-• "Parent" or budgeted "funding pot" Remaining Item) Prepare WAD table for allocation strategy funding

-• Ensure that executing EROCs update schedules in Primavera and 2101 based on Conference and allocation strategy

-• Monitor schedules and execution, reallocate or concur in reallocation of surplus funds, participate in program reviews, and defend program performance
+- Ensure entry of work package data for budget - Participate in line item reviews for budget - Develop and espouse within-USACE budget recommendations - Prepare justification materials - Defend HQUSACE recommendations to higher authority - Ensure that work package data are updated to reflect budget decisions - "Parent" and multi-EROC Remaining Item: Prepare allocation plan based on budget - Participate in budget defense, QFRs, etc. - Ensure that work package data are updated for allocation strategy consideration (August) - "Parent", budgeted "funding pot", or multi-EROC Remaining Item: Update allocation plan based on lesser of President's Budget, House, or Senate amount, and authorize executing EROCs to execute plannedwork during CR (September) - "Parent", budgeted "funding pot", or multi-EROC Remaining Item: Based on Conference, update CW-IFD, update allocation plan, prepare Work Allowance Distribution (WAD) table, and authorize executing EROCs to execute planned work pending apportionment - For the allocation strategy, espouse Remaining Item to Remaining Item Integrator and Business Line Manager / Funding Pot owner - Ensure that CW-IFD work package data on "allocation from funding pot", EROC, etc. are updated to reflect allocation strategy decisions - "Parent" or budgeted "funding pot" Remaining Item: Prepare WAD table for allocation strategy funding - Ensure that executing EROCs update schedules in Primavera and 2101 based on Conference and allocation strategy - Monitor schedules and execution, reallocate or concur in reallocation of surplus funds, participate in program reviews, and defend program performance

-Figure I-1.
-Funding & Execution Road Map for Remaining Item Proponents
+Figure I-1 - Funding & Execution Road Map for Remaining Item Proponents